Egypt's president says will not interfere in judicial rulings

 Sisi was elected last month, less than a year after removing Islamist President Mohamed Mursi, a member of the Brotherhood, following mass protests against his rule.

-The Brotherhood, which says it is a peaceful organisation, was banned and declared a terrorist group after Mursi was toppled.
+The Brotherhood, which says it is a peaceful organization, was banned and declared a terrorist group after Mursi was toppled.

 (Reporting by Lin Noueihed; Editing by Andrew Heavens and John Stonestreet)